rockettheme/docs/Docs/phpbb/modules/roknavmenu.md

 ![][nav6]

-Once it's installed, you'll need to activate it by navigating to **Admin -> Extensions -> Plug-in Manager** and finding the plugin named **System - RokNavMenu Export**.
+Once it is installed, you'll need to activate it by navigating to **Admin -> Extensions -> Plug-in Manager** and finding the plugin named **System - RokNavMenu Export**.
 You can activate it by clicking on the status icon, or selecting its checkbox and clicking **Enable** from the toolbar at the top of the page.
 Once activated, the status icon should be a green checkmark.

 Joomla Setup
 -----